 What You’ll Learn

 - Get clear on what it really means to be committed to your Worthy Goal – get clear on the question you need to ask yourself to be sure.
+Is this your way of leaving a legacy?

 Here’s what some of the early readers are saying about it.